Embed sustainability in our culture

 Both committees play a key role in supporting the Board of Directors, ensuring that the Company continuously identifies and manages the principal risks and opportunities it faces, while sustainability principles are integrated into its decision-making process.
 The CFO oversees the Corporate Sustainability and Risk Management teams.

-The Board of Directors holds ultimate accountability for implementing sustainability-related policies, ensuring that they align with Galp's commitment to responsible business practices.
+The Board of Directors is ultimatealy accountable for implementing sustainability-related policies and ensuring they align with Galp's commitment to responsible business practices.

 Learn more about Sustainability Committee Regulations.